-Gardner, a Republican, was the representative for Massachusetts's 6th congressional district from 1915 to 1919.
+Gardner was the representative for Massachusetts’s 6th congressional district and was a Republican.
+He served from 1915 to 1919.

 From Jun 1902 to May 1917, Gardner missed 773 of 1,570 roll call votes, which is 49.2%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in May 1917.
 The chart below reports missed votes over time.